 \section{Introduction}

-Black holes are simple but non-trivial classical solutions of Einstein's theory of gravity.
-However, when combined with the quantum effects of quantum field theory in the curved spacetime created by them, it led to important discoveries such as Hawking radiation \cite{Hawking:1975vcx} and Bekenstein-Hawking entropy \cite{Bekenstein:1973ur, Bekenstein:1974ax}.
-These new ingredients transform a classical black hole into a quantum one, which resembles a quantum thermal body that contains non-trivial quantum information, thus solving the puzzle of the information paradox \cite{PhysRevD.14.2460,Hawking1975}.
+Black holes are simple yet nontrivial classical solutions to Einstein's theory of gravity.
+However, when combined with the quantum effects of quantum field theory in curved spacetime, they led to important discoveries such as Hawking radiation \cite{Hawking:1975vcx} and the Bekenstein-Hawking entropy \cite{Bekenstein:1973ur, Bekenstein:1974ax}.
+These new ingredients transform a classical black hole into a quantum one that resembles a thermal body and contains nontrivial quantum information, thereby resolving the information paradox \cite{PhysRevD.14.2460,Hawking1975}.
 Long-term efforts have been made to resolve the information paradox by studying the quantum nature of black holes using various approaches (see \cite{Page:1993wv,RevModPhys.93.035002,Mathur:2009hf,Penington:2019kki,Almheiri:2019qdq} and references therein).